samercharafeddine/folio-verse/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
+> A website for creating an immersive 3D portfolio, making it easier for non tech people to create a customizable 3D portfolio.
 >
-> Coffee Express aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
-We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.
+> Folioverse aims to streamline the immersive portfolio making process by providing a user-friendly platform for users to add their own 3D models or the pre-existing ones and unleash their creativity on the sandbox.
+We believe in enhancing the portfolio experience by saving time and ensuring user satisfaction.

 ### User Stories

-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+- As a user, I want a landing page that introduces me to the concept of interactive 3D portfolios so that i can understand what i can benefit from using this platform.
-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+- As a user, I want an easy to use UI so that i can customize and build easily my portfolio.
-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+- As a user, I want to be able to add my own 3D models so that i can be unique and different from any other user.
+- As a user, I want to be able to add minigames so that my visitors can stay a bit longer on my portfolio and create a lasting memory.
+- As a user, I want to be able to know how many users are viewing my portfolio so that i know how it is performing.
+- As a user, I want others to be able to contact me so that if a recruiter saw my portfolio he’ll be able to reach me easily.

 <br><br>